RetepV/nTerm2-S-FT231/README.md

 ![IMG_3556](https://github.com/user-attachments/assets/f6de6757-e6d9-4d1e-ba20-494609f23468)

-I thought it might be nice to show the equioment that I use to solder nTerm2-S. This is it.
+I thought it might be nice to show the equipment that I use to solder nTerm2-S. This is it.
 Nothing more.
 Ok, I also have reading glasses. ;)

 - A lamp with 2x magnifying glass
 - A small 10x magnifying loupe